Skip to content

 The biggest misconception about event planning is that you need to book your venue first.

-Many companies believe they should prioritize finding a venue, but this approach is actually counterproductive.
+Many companies believe they should prioritize finding a venue, but this approach is actually counterproductive to your event planning.
 It's more effective to seek a venue that aligns with your agenda rather than trying to force-fit the agenda into a venue.

 Your venue search should be secondary to understanding your: